bradleysigma/tirules/questions.md

 ## Events

 ### Age of Commerce
-- Does _Dark Pact_ trigger if the Empyrean player gets __exactly__ the giving player's commodity value, or __at least__ this value?
+- Does _Dark Pact_ trigger if the Empyrean player gets `exactly` the giving player's commodity value, or `at least` this value?
 - Does _Trade Agreement_ steal all of the target player's commodities, or only their printed commodity value?
-Also, Vuil'raith agent?
-Also, _Salvage_?
+- What about the Vuil'raith agent?
+- What about _Salvage_?

 ### Age of Exploration
 - The Creuss Gate isn't a home system.
 Can new tiles be placed adjacent to it in Age of Exploration because of this?